xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 If you have read so far, you would have more understanding on the different NFT platforms and the characteristics of the most interesting blockchains to build them.

 In the end, the chosen blockchain will mostly depend on your NFT platform requirements.
-If you lack an experienced team or still feel lost or hesitating in which one fit best your requirements, please contact us and we gladly help you!
+Creating a sucessfull NFT project requires being up to date with ecosystems, how NFT projects works and its tokenomics.
+If you lack an experienced team or still feel lost in designing NFT platforms or how to leverage blockchain technology, please contact us and we gladly help you!

-If you already have experience and have some blockchain you think is worth adding to the post, write down below in the comment section.
+If you already have experience building NFT platforms and you think is worth adding any missing blockchain to the post, let us know by writting down below in the comment section.